Little Red Dots as Obscured Little Blue Dots: A Super-Eddington Unification Model: Discussion and summary

-It has been recently suggested that the rest-UV component of LRD spectra is primarily associated with the host galaxy, motivated in part by the anti-correlation between EW([O\textsc{iii}] $\lambda5007$) and the Balmer break, as well as by the correlation between the [O\textsc{iii}] and UV luminosities \citep{degraaf2025_multipleBHstars}.
-We caution against over-interpreting these relations.
-First, both EW([O\textsc{iii}]) and the Balmer break depend on the optical continuum level, so some degree of correlation is expected even in the absence of a causal link.
-Second, luminosities of different tracers tend to correlate because they share the common luminosity-distance factor.
+It has recently been suggested that the rest-UV component of LRD spectra is primarily associated with the host galaxy, motivated in part by the anti-correlation between EW([O\,\textsc{iii}] $\lambda5007$) and the Balmer break, as well as by the correlation between the [O\,\textsc{iii}] and UV luminosities \citep{degraaf2025_multipleBHstars}.
+We caution against over-interpreting these trends.
+Both EW([O\,\textsc{iii}]) and the Balmer break depend on the optical continuum level, while luminosities of different tracers naturally correlate through their common luminosity-distance scaling.

-Independently of the above, weak [O \textsc{iii}] emission in the LRDs with the strongest Balmer breaks may not require the UV continuum to be host-dominated.
-In luminous quasars, the EW([O\textsc{iii}]) is known to decrease with increasing luminosity (a ``narrow-line Baldwin effect'') and has also been interpreted as a consequence of the narrow-line region (NLR) becoming so extended that it effectively runs out of ambient gas to ionize.
-Either effect could be accentuated in very compact systems.
-Moreover, if LRDs are preferentially selected along dust-attenuated sightlines with $A_V \sim 2.8$, they may be biased toward intrinsically higher luminosities (by up to order-of-magnitude factors) in flux-limited samples.
-In this case, their unobscured counterparts would correspond to the most luminous LBDs, potentially overlapping with the quasar regime, and a reduced EW([O\textsc{iii}]) could arise from such selection bias without invoking a dominant stellar UV component.
-A detailed analysis of the specific physical conditions within the NLR of these BLAGNs is beyond the scope of this paper and will be addressed in future work.
+Furthermore, the weak [O\,\textsc{iii}] emission observed in LRDs with the strongest Balmer breaks does not necessarily imply a host-dominated UV continuum.
+In luminous quasars, EW([O\,\textsc{iii}]) is known to decline with luminosity (the narrow-line Baldwin effect) and may also decrease if the narrow-line region becomes matter bounded.
+Both effects could be enhanced in the extremely compact environments of LRDs.
+Moreover, if LRDs are preferentially selected along sightlines with $A_V\sim 3$, flux-limited samples will be biased toward intrinsically more luminous AGN, whose unobscured counterparts would overlap with the quasar population where weak [O\,\textsc{iii}] emission is common.
+A reduced EW([O\,\textsc{iii}]) can therefore arise without requiring the UV continuum to be dominated by stellar light.
+A detailed analysis of the NLR physics in these systems is beyond the scope of this paper and is deferred to future work.

 The finding of spatially offset blue components is more compelling evidence for host-galaxy contributions \citep[e.g.,][]{Baggen26_LRDoffsets}; however, while a substantial fraction of LRDs show offset blue light, only a subset are sufficiently close to contaminate the spectrum extracted at the LRD position, whereas many of the remaining offsets may be more relevant for Lyman--Werner irradiation than for the observed UV continuum.
 Moreover, in a number of systems the UV and optical components are coincident, including strongly lensed cases \citep[e.g.,][]{Furtak2024}, and in others the spectral diagnostics unambiguously associate the UV component with the AGN \citep[e.g.,][]{Labbe2024_Monster}.
 It is plausible that in some LRDs the UV may be host-dominated.
 In that case, our scenario would still apply to the optical continuum and line emission, particularly if extinction is sufficiently high (or the attenuation curve sufficiently steep) to suppress the AGN contribution in the UV, as may be the case for the LRDs with very weak UV emission \citep[e.g.,][]{Naidu2025}.